How to Plan for Unexpected Life Changes

 Okay, you have learned the importance of planning, but what exactly should you know?

-You should know what your first action would be during an emergency.
+- What your first action would be during an emergency

 To give you a real-life example, let us look at a student who plans to take an exam next month, but a family expense suddenly appears.